Berlin's infamous KitKatClub faces looming shutdown | DW | 28.11.2019

 'Gradual extinction'

-Christian Goiny of the Berlin CDU said that "unfortunately, we are experiencing a gradual extinction of the Berlin club scene.We propose that the Senate offer club operators alternative accomodation and...long-term, favorable rental conditions."
+Christian Goiny of the Berlin CDU said that "unfortunately, we are experiencing a gradual extinction of the Berlin club scene.We propose that the Senate offer club operators alternative accommodation and ... long-term, favorable rental conditions."

 The Berlin Senate issued a statement saying "KitKatClub and SageClub are icons of Berlin club culture we are very interested in preserving," and said it was intervening with the landlord on the clubs' behalf.

-KitKatClub was founded in 1994 by Austrian pornographic filmaker Simon Thaur and his life partner Kirsten Krüger.
+KitKatClub was founded in 1994 by Austrian pornographic film maker Simon Thaur and his life partner Kirsten Krüger.
 Taking its name from the famous nightclub in the film Cabaret, KitKat became famous for its sex parties and anything-goes mentality.

 It's cheap, easy to make, and incredibly dangerous, and Berlin's nightclubs may be complicit in its trade and use.
 But targeting the clubs would also deprive LGBT communities of a precious oasis.
 (10.05.2019)